Max Christie

-Cormac Karl "Max" Christie Jr. (born February 10, 2003) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
-He played college basketball for the Michigan State Spartans of the Big Ten Conference.
-He was a consensus five-star recruit and one of the top shooting guards in the 2021 class.
+Cormac Karl "Max" Christie Jr. (born February 10, 2003) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
+He played college basketball for the Michigan State Spartans.
+He was a consensus five-star recruit and one of the top players in the 2021 class.

 High school career

-Christie played basketball for Rolling Meadows High School in Rolling Meadows, Illinois and was teammates with his younger brother, Cameron.
+Christie played basketball for Rolling Meadows High School in Rolling Meadows, Illinois, and was teammates with his younger brother, Cameron.
 In his freshman season, he averaged 20 points, nine rebounds and four assists per game.
-As a sophomore, Christie averaged 25.5 points, ten rebounds and 3.2 assists per game.
+As a sophomore, Christie averaged 25.5 points, 10 rebounds and 3.2 assists per game.
 He scored a career-high 51 points against Elk Grove High School.
 In his junior season, Christie averaged 25 points and 11 rebounds per game, earning Pioneer Press Player of the Year honors.
-As a senior, he averaged 24.0 points, 10.1 rebounds, 3.9 assists and 3.1 steals per game, leading his team to a 15–0 record.
+As a senior, he averaged 24 points, 10.1 rebounds, 3.9 assists and 3.1 steals per game, leading his team to a 15–0 record.
 Christie was selected as Chicago Sun-Times Player of the Year, News-Gazette All-State Player of the Year and Illinois Gatorade Player of the Year.
 He was named to the rosters for the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit.

 Recruiting

-Christie was a consensus five-star recruit and one of the top shooting guards in the 2021 class.
+Christie was a consensus five-star recruit and one of the top players in the 2021 class, according to major recruiting services.
 On July 7, 2020, he committed to playing college basketball for Michigan State over offers from Duke, Villanova and Ohio State, among others.